heloint/sort_css_declarations/README.md

 ## Console scripts

-Consult `sort_css --help` for the full set of options.
+Consult `sort-css --help` for the full set of options.
-`sort_css` takes filenames as positional arguments.
+`sort-css` takes filenames as positional arguments.

 Common options:
 - `-h, --help`         show this help message and exit